swatii-solanki/Android-Interview-Questions/Fragment-Interview-Questions.md

 28. #### When you show dialog on a fragment/activity which lifecycle method will be called?
     No lifecycle method is called.

+29. #### What is the benefit of using a FragmentPagerAdapter over a FragmentStatePagerAdapter?
+    FragmentPagerAdapter is beneficial over FragmentStatePagerAdapter when dealing with a limited number of fragments, as it retains all active fragments in memory.
+This results in faster navigation and reduced overhead for fragment creation and destruction.
+However, for larger sets of fragments, FragmentStatePagerAdapter is more efficient due to its on demand loading and unloading of fragments.

+30. #### What is the purpose of having a default constructor for a Fragment and why is it important?
+    A default constructor for a Fragment is crucial as it ensures proper instantiation by the Android system during configuration changes or process restoration.
+Without a default constructor, the system may fail to recreate the Fragment, leading to potential crashes and loss of user data.
+    When the Android system needs to restore a Fragment, it calls the default constructor to create a new instance.
+Then, it restores the saved state using methods like onCreate() and onCreateView().
+If there’s no default constructor, this process fails, causing issues in the app’s functionality.